ManelHjaoujia/kindle/README.md

 ## Project Overview

 This project performs sentiment analysis on Kindle product reviews to classify review text into sentiment labels (e.g., positive / negative or rating-based classes).
-The notebook demonstrates a full NLP workflow: data loading, exploratory data analysis (EDA), preprocessing, feature extraction (TF-IDF and/or embeddings), model training, evaluation, and error analysis.
+The notebook demonstrates a full NLP workflow: data loading, exploratory data analysis (EDA), preprocessing, feature extraction (TF-IDF and/or embeddings), model training and evaluation.

 ---